drhsqlite/pikchr/doc/userman.md

 # About Pikchr Scripts

-The structure of a Pikchr script is very simple.
+Pikchr is designed to be simple.
 A Pikchr script is just a sequence of Pikchr statements, separated by either new-lines or semicolons.
 The "Hello, world!" example above used three statements, a "line", a "box", and an "arrow", each separated by semicolons.